pont-us/sedlog-ffq/README.md

 particular, the file `symb.py` contains Cairo implementations of a few sedimentological pattern fills, which would be easy to reuse elsewhere.

+For convenience, the generated output PDF files are included in the repository.

 [1] http://hdl.handle.net/10523/2281

 ## Requirements